cmsmcq/gingersnap/doc/generating-test-cases.md

 * nonterminal completeness: every nonterminal occurs in at least one parse tree.
-This produces a light-weight set of tests which may be helpful for a small test case to be run very frequently but will be inadequate for serious work.
+This produces a light-weight set of tests which may be helpful for a small set of test cases to be run very frequently but will be inadequate for serious work.

 * choice completeness: for each choice in the grammar, every branch is exercised at least once.
 Expressions of the form *E?*, *E**, and *E+*